DUMBALINYOLO/web_brain_scrapper/README.md

 (1) have figured out everything.
-Now I am left with hovering over the css hidden components (2) make the the the user choice inputs iterate based on the desired actions (3) extract and save and all the interestting stuff.
-Please ignore the the other files except
+Now I am left with hovering over the css hidden components (2) make the the the user choice inputs iterate based on the desired actions (3) I am two days away from wrapping up
-    for main.py
+(4) The project has been split into files so as to avoid the main file being too big to
-(4) I am two days away from wrapping up
+    write